-Our engineers offering Gold Coast Robotics Development services have something like a combined 50 years worth of experience in the robotics field, from teleoperated and semi-autonomous mobile robotic applications, to custom software and/or custom hardware for general automation solutions, signal processing and control systems.
+Our engineers offering Gold Coast Robotics Prototyping, robot development and robotics custom software services have something like a combined 50 years worth of experience in the robotics field, from teleoperated and semi-autonomous mobile robotic applications, to custom software and/or custom hardware for general automation solutions, signal processing and control systems.
 Our knowledge base started in NSW and ACT, but now we primarily service East Coast Queensland.

 We have developed autonomous mobile robots for air, sea and ground.
 Our professional experience started with developing various control and sensor systems for small underwater vehicles in the late 1990's.
 We where fortunate enough to have been involved in one of the first self-driving car R&D projects back in early 2000's using a 4WD (to support computers for the large processing requirements).
 For an overseas client we developed a low profile (70mm high) semi-autonomous mobile robot platform for manikin/dummy mounting to simulate people moving (for vehicle crash safety and collision development by German R&D car manufactures).
 We have been fortunate enough to have been invited to the bulk of the German R&D car manufactures where they develop and test self-driving and driver assist development systems.
 We have developed various solutions for 2cm accuracy precision steering-guidance solutions for various types of Agriculture tractors (via the CAN bus and ad-hoc methods), which are still used by 1000's of tractors all over the world.
 We have retro fitted Quadbikes to allow semi-autonomous control via GPS way points.
 We have custom developed various indoor mobile robotics for indoor localistion and SLAM R&D purposes.

 Robot navigation is the task where an autonomous robot moves safely from one location to another.
 This involves three primary questions:

 For robotic localisation and obstacle avoidance we use sensors to solve the problem.
 To move along the planned path, we use control systems.